onthegomap/maplibre-contour/README.md

 # maplibre-contour

-maplibre-contour is a plugin to render contour lines in [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) from `raster-dem` sources that powers the terrain mode for [onthegomap.com](https://onthegomap.com).
+maplibre-contour-pmtiles is a plugin to render contour lines in [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) from `raster-dem` pmtiles sources.
+It was forked to support pmtiles with http support on the web and http and local supoort in node.js.

 ![Topographic map of Mount Washington](demo.png)